caderek/gramma/README.md

 gramma paths
 ```

-The local configuration file is created in your working directory under `.gramma.json` name.
+Gramma creates the local configuration in your working directory under `.gramma.json` name.

 You can change your settings by manually editing configuration files or running: